dominicprice/Graphy/readme.md

 # Graphy
-This readme is a work in progress
+This readme is a work in progress.
+Some simple change.